valvalov/kubernetes/docs/install/kubeadm/k8s.md

-# My first Kubernetes Cluster
+# Initialize Kubernetes Cluster

+## Introduction

+This guide walks you through initializing the Kubernetes control plane and joining worker nodes using `kubeadm`.

+---

 ## Generate kubeadm config